Patrik-J/PyODE/README.md

 ## Usage

+To get this thing running, simply run the *generate.py* Python-script, which will use *pybind11* to build a Python package from the C++ source code and install it using pip.

 The file *test.py* in the *test*-folder shows a simple working example.